 - Like Dawn, Peter Petrelli considers killing himself to keep from blowing up New York.
 Also like Dawn, he is saved by the last-minute intervention of his elder sibling, though that's not an example of this trope.

 - Eden also performs one when she blows her brains out to prevent Sylar from getting at them (and thus her mind control powers).

-- In the Doctor Who episode "The Waters of Mars", the Doctor changes history to rescue someone doomed to die, which causes him to go totally A God Am I with megalomania.
+- In "The Waters of Mars", the Doctor changes history to rescue someone doomed to die, which causes him to go totally A God Am I with megalomania.
 His rescuee kills herself in order to stop him, after which he snaps out of it.

 - Al Gough on Flash Forward learns that in the future an innocent woman will die due to his actions, so he jumps off a building so as to Screw Destiny so it can never happen.

 - In Sherlock Moriarty invokes this by setting up Sherlock to be "exposed" as a fraud and telling him that if he doesn't kill himself by jumping off a building, a group of assassins he's hired will kill his friends (Sherlock appears to jump, but he's revealed to still be alive at the very end).
 Also an inversion in that Moriarty shoots himself to prevent Sherlock from foiling his Evil Plan by forcing him to call the assassins off.

 - In Once Upon a Time when Henry realizes that Regina's parting gift to Emma was an apple turnover, he grabs it and takes a bite out of it before she can, knowing full-well that the turnover is poisoned and he may never wake up.